Sony's 'Interview' draws U.S. moviegoers who trumpet free speech

 NEW YORK/LOS ANGELES (Reuters) - “The Interview,” the Sony Pictures film about a fictional plot to assassinate North Korean leader Kim Jong Un, opened in more than 300 movie theaters across the United States on Christmas Day, drawing many sell-out audiences and statements by patrons that they were championing freedom of expression.

+In China and South Korea, two countries that share a land border with North Korea, hundreds of thousands of people flocked to illegal video sharing sites to see the movie.

-Movie theater managers and patrons alike said they believed there was nothing to fear, and the initial screenings on Thursday were uneventful.
+In the United States, movie theater managers and patrons alike said they believed there was nothing to fear from the threats, and the initial screenings on Thursday were uneventful.

+But one of the online outlets that distributed the film ahead of its theatrical release, Microsoft Corp’s Xbox Live, reported that users were experiencing problems getting connected on Thursday.

+A hacking group called the Lizard Squad claimed it was behind disruptions at both Xbox and Sony Corp’s PlayStation Networks, which was not carrying “The Interview.”
+The group’s claim could not be verified.

 The audience at the first screening of the film in New York City, at the Cinema Village in Manhattan’s Greenwich Village, remained silent during a scene showing the death of Kim Jong Un in the downing of his helicopter.